 Health Benefits to Shopping From Home

 Many people shop from home because of how easy it is to have items delivered right to your door.
-You don’t have to leave the house, and staying home is one of the best ways to protect yourself from a lung infection.
+You don’t have to leave the house, and staying home is one of the best ways to protect yourself from a respiratory infection.

 Thankfully, you have many options for shopping from your computer, smartphone, or television.
 You can order almost anything on home shopping channels, online, or through an app.
 Using contactless shopping will help reduce your chance of catching the flu, a cold, or the coronavirus.